Fairglow/prime-factor/README.md

 ## Limitations & Practical Performance

-While the library can parse and accept up to 128-bit unsigned integers, it currently uses **Trial Division** heavily optimized with a prime wheel.
-Trial Division operates in $O(\sqrt{N})$ time, meaning performance will vary wildly depending on the size of the *factors*, not just the size of the number.
+While the library can parse and accept up to 128-bit unsigned integers, it uses a hybrid approach: **deterministic Miller-Rabin** primality testing (proven correct for all numbers below ~3.3 × 10²⁴, approximately 82 bits) for quick prime detection, combined with **Trial Division** heavily optimized with a 210-spoke prime wheel for factoring composites.

-If a large 128-bit number has small prime factors, it returns results instantly.
-However, for "worst-case scenario" numbers (semiprimes made of two similarly sized primes), the practical performance cut-offs look roughly like this:
+**For primes**, Miller-Rabin gives an answer in microseconds for any value up to 64 bits, and hundreds of microseconds up to 80 bits (see the table above).
+Above the deterministic limit (~82 bits), a trial-division fallback verifies MR candidates, which can be slow for very large primes.

+**For composites**, performance depends on the size of the *smallest prime factor*, not just the size of the number.
+Numbers with small factors decompose nearly instantly.
+The hard case is semiprimes (products of two large, similarly-sized primes), where trial division in $O(\sqrt{p})$ is needed to find the smaller factor $p$.
+Practical performance cut-offs for these worst-case composites:

+* **Instant (< 1 ms):** Semiprimes with factors up to ~32 bits.
-* **Good (< 1 second): Up to ~62 bits.**
+* **Good (< 1 second):** Semiprimes with the smallest factor up to ~40 bits.
-  Numbers this size or smaller are crunched virtually instantly.
-Great for normal use cases.
-* **Acceptable (Seconds to Minutes): 63-75 bits.**
+* **Acceptable (seconds to minutes):** Smallest factor in the 40–44 bit range.
-  You can expect a 68-bit worst-case integer to factorize in about 9 seconds.
-A 75-bit worst-case integer can take an hour.
-It is perfectly fine for background batch processing.
-* **Not Practical (Hours, Days, or longer): > 75 bits.**
-  If you attempt to factor a worst-case 100-bit or 128-bit number (like cryptographic keys) with this version of the library, the application will appear to hang.
-True 128-bit worst-case factorization would take centuries to compute with Trial Division!
+* **Not practical (hours+):** Smallest factor above ~48 bits.
+A semiprime composed of two 64-bit primes would take centuries to factorize with trial division.

-> *Note: Future optimizations may incorporate sub-exponential algorithms like **Pollard's rho** which could significantly improve these upper bounds.*
+> *Note: Future optimizations may incorporate sub-exponential algorithms like **Pollard's rho** which could significantly improve factorization of large semiprimes.*